arribass/Salesforce-Notes/App Builder/AppBuilder.md

 - An intermediate object is needed to create a many-to-many relationship between Job Position and Candidate.
 This intermediate object is called a junction object.
 In this case a Job Application object can be created to store the relationship between Job Position and Candidate.

 ![alt text](image-4.png)

+Case Scenario for an Object + Lookup Relationship over a Picklist:

+Global Containers want to track the location of each container.

+Advantages of using a Lookup Relationship over a Picklist:
+- Additional information about the container can be stored in a custom object called Container Location.
+- Larger number of locations can be added to the system without modifying the picklist values.
+- User can add new locations without modifying the picklist values.

 ### Given a scenario, determine the considerations when selecting or changing a field data type